 3) Unplanned Career Gap

-This is probably the hardest one and it’s one I’ve experienced myself.
+This is probably the hardest one.
 Something knocked you off your career path and you had to stop working.
 You got sick, someone in your family got sick and you have been taking care of them, you had to change location etc. The reasons can be varied and are individual to each person.

 A brief and undetailed explanation is best.
 There’s generally no point in hiding it – honesty is the best policy.